MinterTeam/minter-js-sdk/README.md

 ### .estimateTxCommission()
 Estimate transaction fee.
 This method can operate in two modes:
-- 1. `direct: true` makes one direct request to the `estimate_tx_commission/{tx}` API.
+- 1. `direct: true` (default mode) makes one direct request to the `estimate_tx_commission/{tx}` API.
 Pros: fewer requests, more accuracy.
 Cons: provides less data (only `commission` field).
-- 2. `direct: false` makes several requests for blockchain data and calculates the fee relying on that data.
+- 2. `direct: false` makes several requests for blockchain data and approximately calculates the fee relying on that data, but don't take limit orders into account.
 Pros: returns more data (`commission`, `baseCoinCommission`, `priceCoinCommission`, `commissionPriceData`), some requests can be cached so that when users input payload, the fee could be calculated dynamically without extra requests for each payload character.
-Cons: makes more requests for a single estimate, can be less accurate in some edge cases and when caching is used.
+Cons: less accurate because don't consider limit orders and when caching is used, makes more requests for a single estimate.

 First argument `txParams` can be a `TxParams` object or raw signed tx hex string.
 Second options argument accepts `direct` field, `true` by default.